kiino88/Raspberry-Pi-AI-assistant/README.md

 A voice assistant I built for my Raspberry Pi Zero 2W.
 Say "hey Jarvis" and it wakes up, listens, transcribes what you said, and talks back — all running locally on the Pi, powered by Groq's API for the heavy lifting.

+## Tested Environment

+This project was built and tested on a **Raspberry Pi Zero 2W** running **Raspberry Pi OS Lite (64-bit)**.
+It has not been tested on other hardware or operating systems — behavior may differ, especially around audio (PyAudio/portaudio) and GPIO-related dependencies.

 ## How it works

 1. **Wake word detection** — [openWakeWord](https://github.com/dscripka/openWakeWord) listens continuously for "hey Jarvis"